USA Banner

 Funding and Match

 The federal share is 80 percent for capital projects, 50 percent for operating assistance, and 80 percent for Americans with Disabilities Act (ADA) non-fixed route paratransit service.
 Section 5311 funds are available to the States during the fiscal year of apportionment plus two additional years (total of three years).
-Funds are apportioned to States based on a formula that includes land area, population, revenue vehicle miles, and low-income individuals in rural areas.
+Funds are apportioned to States based on a legislative formula that includes land area, population, revenue vehicle miles, and low-income individuals in rural areas.

 Intercity Bus Program